 If after considering alternative employment solutions, redundancy appears to be the only way forward, the redundant staff must be selected carefully and fairly.
-A redundancy pool is usually not relevant in small and micro businesses, as employees often perform their role individually so there is no element of selection among employees performing similar roles.
+A redundancy pool is usually not relevant in small and micro businesses, as employees often perform their roles individually so there is no element of selection among employees performing similar roles.

 A one-to-one consultation will help managers find alternative employment options and shows a continued effort to keep the employee informed of the situation.

 Once consultations are completed, you need to inform staff that they are being made redundant.
-You should first inform the employee through a formal meeting, then confirm it in writing using a dismissal for redundancy letter.
+You should first inform the employee through a formal meeting, then confirm it in writing using a Dismissal for redundancy letter.

 Throughout the redundancy process, employers will collect data that comes within the 'special categories of personal data' (ie sensitive personal data) about employees who are at risk of redundancy.
 You must ensure that the information is processed in accordance with your Data protection policy and employee privacy notice - a statement describing how you collect, use, retain and disclose personal information.